ega-wave/hide_private/README.md

 Hello, World!
 ```

-This program runs as you expected if you are lucky.
+If you are lucky, this program runs as you expected.
-It is not portable.
+It is NOT PORTABLE!

 Happy Hacking!